Potential, Long-Term Benefits of Investing Your HSA

 - After age 65, you can use HSA funds for things other than health care.
 If you do so, you’ll pay only ordinary income tax on withdrawals with no other penalty—putting the funds on par with withdrawals from 401(k)s and IRAs.
 Add in the advantage that HSAs aren’t subject to required minimum distributions, and HSAs can be a compelling option for retirement savings overall.
 (Nonqualified withdrawals made prior to age 65 are subject to ordinary income tax plus a 20% early withdrawal penalty.)

 To contribute to an HSA, you must participate in an eligible high-deductible health care plan—often, but not always, offered through an employer.
-For an individual account, you can contribute up to $3,600 in 2021 ($7,200 for families), plus an additional $1,000 in catch-up contributions if you’re 55 or older.
-In 2022, the annual contribution will increase to $3,650 for self-only coverage and $7,300 for families with no change to the catch-up contribution.
+For an individual account, you can contribute up to $3,650 in 2022 ($7,300 for families), plus an additional $1,000 in catch-up contributions if you’re 55 or older.

 Once you have sufficient funds in the account—most require you to maintain a minimum cash balance—you can start to invest additional funds based on your risk tolerance, your time horizon, and, ideally, a diversified portfolio or other investment choices offered by your HSA administrator.

 1While HSA contributions are exempt from federal income tax, they are not exempt from state taxes in California or New Jersey.